ScottyyyB/git_pong_demo/README.md

 ##Learning Git Pong
 I need to master this so I can be a good team member.
 I like turtles.
 Yeah craftacademy fuck yeah. bla bla.
-Another one
+Another one, another one, DJ Khaled!